 The X-Series range are also incredibly light cameras, which makes then wonderful for hiking and traveling, both of which I do a lot of.

-Currently, I am using the Fujifilm X-T3 as my primary body, and my older (not yet retired) X-T1 as my backup/timelapse body.
+Currently, I am using the Fujifilm X-T5 as my primary body, as well as the X-T3 as my backup/timelapse body.

-I have been an ambassador for this brand for a number of years now, and I offer hands-on free demo sessions where you can experiment with these long exposure kits, and get a feel for the quality of the filters.
+As an ambassador for NiSi, I am excited to offer hands-on demonstration sessions where you can experiment with these long exposure kits and experience the superior quality of the filters firsthand.

-What I especially like about these bags is the ability to change the inner compartment to a size that fits my specific gear.
-And since I use a compact mirrorless camera system, I have chosen an ICU that fits my gear accordingly.
+One of the things I appreciate most about F-stop gear bags is their modular design which allows me to customize the inner compartment to fit my specific gear.
+As I use a compact mirrorless camera system, I have chosen an ICU that is perfectly suited to my equipment.